kaurn6538/Startup-Quadrant/README.md

 1. Scatter Plot Visualization: "The Startup Quadrant"

-The scatter plot represents startups with Revenue on the x-axis and Expenses on the y-axis.
+*    The scatter plot represents startups with Revenue on the x-axis and Expenses on the y-axis.

-The chart is divided into quadrants based on user-defined cutoffs for Revenue and Expenses.
+*    The chart is divided into quadrants based on user-defined cutoffs for Revenue and Expenses.

-Startups in the top-left quadrant (high Revenue, low Expenses) are the most desirable investment opportunities.
+*    Startups in the top-Right quadrant (high Revenue, low Expenses) are the most desirable investment opportunities.

 2. Dynamic Filters

-Revenue Cutoff: Adjustable slider to set a minimum revenue threshold.
+*    Revenue Cutoff: Adjustable slider to set a minimum revenue threshold.

-Expenses Cutoff: Adjustable slider to set a maximum expenses threshold.
+*    Expenses Cutoff: Adjustable slider to set a maximum expenses threshold.

-Group Leaders: Adjustable slider to filter the top-performing startups by growth.
+*    Group Leaders: Adjustable slider to filter the top-performing startups by growth.

 3. Top 14 by Growth

-A table displaying the top 14 startups based on growth percentage, with conditional formatting for easy identification of the best-performing startups.
+*    A table displaying the top 14 startups based on growth percentage, with conditional formatting for easy identification of the best-performing startups.

-Steps to Run the Visualization
+# Steps to Run the Visualization

 ## Prerequisites

-Tableau Desktop or Tableau Public
+*    Tableau Desktop or Tableau Public

-The dataset of 1,000 startups (2015 Revenue, Expenses, and Growth metrics)
+*    The dataset of 1,000 startups (P11-1000-Startups)

 ## Instructions